Included in this post are the link to his video testimony, the transcript of the video, and my embedded comments.

 Copeland is speaking:

 Now at my age, having record of heart problems, to get my FAA physical [He likes to fly airplanes.
 Reports say he has two jets and two propeller planes,] I had to do an extreme stress test.
 And well, not just at my age, at any age, if you want your physical back, you got to do this particularly, but from 75 up, you would have to take that stress test.
 Well, here I am 84, and this pacemaker had the new technology.
 The FAA really didn’t have much experience at it.
 Pacemakers, they do.
 This thing had a defibrillator in it.
 Poom!
 Now, before… And I set the thing off a couple of times, and it really wasn’t.
 All that much to it.
 But anyway, I just started training, got on the treadmill and actually I took the stress test before I ever went and took the stress test.
 Thanks to Keith and Phyllis Moore [two Word-of-Faith pastors, who appear in the video, seated in front], who some time ago had given me, because I liked Phyllis’ treadmill.
 Her treadmill was better than my little rinky dink treadmill.
 [It seems that with his money he could afford the best one, but I’m glad he got to use the best because the Moores were generous.
-Maybe he means he bought their brand with his own money.]
+Or maybe he means he bought their brand with his own money.]
 And the little household treadmills will only go up to about 10 degree incline, but to pass the stress test, I had to go to 14.

 Thank God I had the treadmill that I could do it.
 So I passed the test.
 It’s supposed to be nine minutes.
 At my age, I only had to do six, but it did the whole nine minutes with the defibrillator in there and didn’t set it off, because I received the pacemaker and defibrillator by faith.
 [As noted, not entirely by faith, but at least he got the pacemaker and defibrillator, since he needed them.
 At least he exercised and passed his physical exam.
 Give him credit for that.]
 Now I did it with the defibrillator active, and then after I passed the stress test, representative of the manufacturer of this machine that’s in here, came out with the computer and turned that defibrillator off because I don’t need it anymore.
 I’m going for that 120.
-[He believes that he will live to be 120 years old because Gen. 6:3 says that humankind is promised that many years.]
+[He believes that he will live to be 120 years old because Gen. 6:3 says that humankind is promised that many years, or so he believes.]
 Glory to God, I said.
 You understand, by faith, by faith.
 [As noted, not exactly by faith alone or the positive confession of his creative words.
 His doctrine failed him.]
 Put your hand over your heart.
 I take my new heart.
 I have it now, so begin to rejoice.
 Praise Him, praise Him and thank Him.
 Praise Him and thank Him.
 Praise Him.
 This is the key to it.
 The praise cure. […] [Here is his positive praise to twist God’s arm to compel him to heal.
 Just enough praise will do the trick!
-“One more ‘praise him!’ will get God to heal you!” (my paraphrase of his meaning).
+“One more ‘praise him!’ compel a reluctant God to heal you!” (my paraphrase of his meaning).
 I’m all for praise but not to coerce God.]

 Transcription and comments end.